+Why 4th Graders?
 According to the White House, the school grade was decided on for "logistical, educational and instructional reasons."
 The National Park Service and other land and water agencies already have 4th grade programming in place in many locations focusing on state history during the 4th grade, which aligns well with what NPS and other land managers have to offer.
 The White House also points to 4th graders only having one teacher at that age, making it easier for them to reach the group.
 Research shows the earlier a youth connects with the outdoors, the better for their development long term.
 Studies point to age 11 as the last chance to make those important impacts and building of a relationship with nature.

-World War II Valor in the Pacific National Monument is already a free park.
+What does that mean for my visit to the Pearl Harbor National Memorial?
+The Pearl Harbor National Memorial is already a free park.
 Because you can always visit us for free, no pass is required.
 Unfortunately, we are unable to hand out hard passes to visiting 4th graders.

-Please note: The Every Kid In A Park pass cannot be used to waive the $1.50 convenience fee if you make a reservation online through www.recreation.gov.
+Please note: The Every Kid In A Park pass cannot be used to waive the $1.00 convenience fee if you make a reservation online through www.recreation.gov.

 Last updated: April 15, 2019